omarabdelhameed23/DEPI_Final_Project/README.md

 ```bash
 mvn test
 ```

-## Project Structure
-The project structure is as follows:
-DEPI_Final_Project/
-├── .idea/
-├── src/
-│   ├── main/
-│   │   └── java/
-│   └── test/
-│       └── java/
-├── test-output/
-├── .gitignore
-├── pom.xml

-.idea/: Contains project-specific settings and configurations.

-src/: Contains the source code and test scripts.

-main/: Contains the main application code.

-test/: Contains the test scripts.

-test-output/: Contains the test results and reports.

-.gitignore: Specifies files and directories to be ignored by Git.

-pom.xml: The Maven project file that manages dependencies and build configurations.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.